ACBRD

 Read more →

-Behaviour change, Diabetes MILES, Type 2 diabetes Dr Amelia Lake, Dr Christel Hendrieckx, Prof Jane Speight, PSAD
+Behaviour change, Type 2 diabetes Diabetes MILES, Dr Amelia Lake, Dr Christel Hendrieckx, Prof Jane Speight, PSAD

 Supporting the emotional health needs of Australians with diabetes in clinical practice